globalizejs/globalize/README.md

 "fr" culture, any of these would select it:
 <pre>
 Globalize.culture( "fr" );
-alert( Globalize.culture().name ) // "fr"
+console.log( Globalize.culture().name ) // "fr"

 Globalize.culture( "fr-FR" );
-alert( Globalize.culture().name ) // "fr-FR"
+console.log( Globalize.culture().name ) // "fr-FR"

 Globalize.culture([ "es-MX", "fr-FR" ]);
-alert( Globalize.culture().name ) // "es-MX"
+console.log( Globalize.culture().name ) // "es-MX"
 </pre>

-In any case, if no match is found the neutral English culture "en" is selected by default.
+In any case, if no match is found, the neutral English culture "en" is selected by default.
 </p>
 <p>